panthp/notable/README.md

 2. Run the application using Uvicorn: uvicorn app.main:app --reload

-This command will start the server on `http://localhost:8000`, where you can access the API and see changes in real-time.
+Again, this command will start the server on `http://localhost:8000`, where you can access the API and see changes in real-time.

 ## Contributing